kid-cavaquinho/kid-cavaquinho.github.io/_posts/2018-09-21-aspnetcore-configuration-mechanism.md

 }
 {% endhighlight %}

-To keep the validation extensible and because we can validate our settings in many different ways, I've created an abstract class depending on <a href="https://docs.microsoft.com/en-gb/dotnet/api/system.componentmodel.dataannotations?view=netcore-2.1" target="_blank">DataAnnotations</a> that inherits the ```IValidatable``` interface.
+To keep the validation extensible and because we can validate our settings in many different ways, I've created an abstract class depending on [DataAnnotations](https://docs.microsoft.com/en-gb/dotnet/api/system.componentmodel.dataannotations?view=netcore-2.1) that inherits the ```IValidatable``` interface.

 {% highlight csharp lineanchors %}
 public abstract class DataAnnotationSettingValidation : IValidatable